TerriaJS/TerriaMap/README.md

 What this means:
 - [Our new main branch of TerriaMap](https://github.com/TerriaJS/TerriaMap/tree/main) now uses v8+ of TerriaJS
 - [The terriajs7 branch of TerriaMap](https://github.com/TerriaJS/TerriaMap/tree/terriajs7) will use v7 TerriaJS
+- We have a [migration guide](https://docs.terria.io/guide/contributing/migration-guide/) available for users of TerriaJS v7 to help them upgrade their applications to TerriaJS v8
 - Please chat to us and the community in our [GitHub discussions forum](https://github.com/TerriaJS/terriajs/discussions)

 -------------------